lepelog/botw-ex-all-shrines/all shrines route.md

 Look towards city, blow, move two right after each blow Cutscene, drop korok leaf FROM INVENTORY, grab double axe, enter shrine

-43 VOO LOTA: Climb ladder, hit switch, glide to back right, chest for key, glide to center
+45 VOO LOTA: Climb ladder, hit switch, glide to back right, chest for key, glide to center

-Warp to Akh Va'quot, tree launch from behind to the east (freeze tree as it hits the ground), land at forest before slopes radish + shroom, tree launch carry northeast, glide to intermediate ledge, gale Run east to water, gale, glide to island with dead tree, high tree launch carry northeast Go right around mound, swim in and eat extreme health bonus food, enter shrine
+Warp to Akh Va'quot, tree launch from behind to the east (freeze tree as it hits the ground), land at forest before slopes radish + shroom, tree launch carry northeast, glide to intermediate ledge, gale(1) Run east to water, gale(0), glide to island with dead tree, high tree launch carry northeast Go right around mound, swim in and eat extreme health bonus food, enter shrine

-44 LANNO KOOH: (blessing) chest
+46 LANNO KOOH: (blessing) chest

 Hit right skeleton w/ hammer, grab its sword, Vark strats or cryoswim to escape going right, shield surf towards tower Equip claymore, climb up to tree, launch south southeast, hammer JS shrine entrance

-45 MAAG NO'RAH: (blessing) chest
+47 MAAG NO'RAH: (blessing) chest

-Exit hole, glide right, run slightly right of volcano, then right towards shrine when you can see it
+Exit hole, drop down, call horse, ride to the total obvious shrine

-46 MONYA TOMA: Grab ball, go to the right side of the gate, face away from gate X, at peak of jump A then Y
+48 MONYA TOMA: Grab ball, go to the right side of the gate, face away from gate X, at peak of jump A then Y

 Run left to rocks, smash left front rock for luminous stone, run around to Hyrule Castle, small shield surf going east southeast, At last set of trees tree launch, then tree launch into Hyrule Castle

-Run forwards to wall, climb, run to cliff, climb, cliff, climb, left, climb, stasis + 3 hits slab, Naydra's scale Run forwards, fall down and get Dinraal's Scale, climb wall, run forwards and hit rocks, chest climb wall, glide forwards and fall, left into hole, throw claymore, get fireblade Run up stairs, fire arrow the big torch at the top, enter shrine
+in the docks, throw claymore, get fireblade
+Run up stairs, fire arrow the big torch at the top, enter shrine

-47 SAAS KO'SAH: guardian axe+ spins, throw, shock arrow, guardian sword, shock arrow, throw sword when done sword++ and axe++, no chest
+49 SAAS KO'SAH: guardian axe+ spins, throw, shock arrow, guardian sword, shock arrow, throw sword when done sword++ and axe++, no chest

-Map, X, Leave this Area
+run out of the docks, gale(2) up right, get dinraals scale, gale(1), gale(0), stasis + 3 hit thing above naydras scale away, get chest, launch left of korok forest, call horse and ride up hill to the trees around the korok, launch to the left side of the vulcano into korok forrest, put rusty shield in tree, throw chest to the other side in the water, cryo to the other side, put chest in mouth and enter the shrine

+50 KUHN SIDAJJ: (blessing) no chest

+run and void out, then run left to the lost pilgrimage, talk to korok, go right a bit, bomb arrow and forwards land, go through log on left, then right, then path to shrine I guess or try risky tree strat

+51 DAAG CHOKAH: (blessing) no chest

+run and void out again, run to Keo Ruug and pick up the endura shrooms

+52 KEO RUUG: Left, first ball goes in back left, second goes in front middle, go around back, third goes to front left, fourth goes to back left middle or just do the bomb boost over it

+XX OX
+XX XO
+XO XX
+XX XX
+OX XX

+Left, climb rock, left at path, talk to quest korok Equip bomb arrows, go right around rock, bomb arrow the boxes, glide up Go slightly left, forwards, bomb arrow to updraft before swamp, glide to shrine

+53 MAAG HALAN: (blessing) no chest

 Warp to Shee Vaneer glide back-right to boulders, launch right into gap where shrine is Hammer JS to enter shrine

-48 TOTO SAH: Apparatus down, next apparatus right and twist right, glide to midsection Bomb off right edge, explode it kinda fast i think idk, glide to end
+54 TOTO SAH: Apparatus down, next apparatus right and twist right, glide to midsection Bomb off right edge, explode it kinda fast i think idk, glide to end

 Falcon bow, bomb arrows, stasis
 Swim forwards across ledge, run to forwards left tree, flameblade 1+hammer treelaunch to shrine possibly cryo jump over brambles

-49 HA DAHAMAR: Cryo the right side of the water walls, mash stasis on hole opening Shoot above+left of ball, release stasis, run to door
+55 HA DAHAMAR: Cryo the right side of the water walls, mash stasis on hole opening Shoot above+left of ball, release stasis, run to door

 Run to right of stable, fire until night
-Get horse, go north then right around the stable, aim left of the tower, go through the gate Approx. follow the path, go on left path, jump off horse and midair shoot th glowing head
+Call horse, go north then right around the stable, aim left of the tower, go through the gate Approx. follow the path, go on left path, jump off horse and midair shoot th glowing head

-50 KAM UROG: Run and glide forwards, ride left thing up, stasis middle gear when nearly level, run to other side, climb gear up to top
+56 KAM UROG: Run and glide forwards, ride left thing up, stasis middle gear when nearly level, run to other side, climb gear up to top

-Left, climb wall, gale from intermediate ledge, hammer rock for gems, climb up, gale right, climb up again Run forwards, gale, forwards, jump down and a bit left and glide into the hole, run left
+Left, climb wall, gale(2) from intermediate ledge, hammer rock for gems, climb up, gale(1) right, gale(0) up again Run forwards, climb, forwards, jump down and a bit left and glide into the hole, run left

-51 DOW NA'EG: Glide to huge switch, left cryo shield jump -> bomb boost
+57 DOW NA'EG: Glide to huge switch, left cryo shield jump -> bomb boost

 Warp to Kam Urog
 Horse forwards, then left, path, take the bridge of faith, path, right at the fork